 Where can I get more information?

 To find out if your community has a Christmas tree recycling program, contact your local public works department or recycling committee.
-See Recycling in My Community for additional information.
+See How & Where to Recycle for additional information.